-During 2016, our board of directors met 11 times and took action through six unanimous written consents.
-No director attended fewer than 75% of the aggregate of all meetings held during 2016 by our board of directors and by the committees on which the director served.
+During 2018, our board of directors met nine times.
+No director attended fewer than 75% of the aggregate of all meetings held during 2018 by our board of directors and by the committees on which the director served.
 We encourage, but do not require, our directors to attend the Annual Meeting.
 We anticipate that all of our directors, each of whom has been nominated for re-election, will attend the Annual Meeting.
-Each of our directors attended the 2016 annual meeting of stockholders.
+Each of our directors attended the 2018 annual meeting of stockholders.